wagnojunior/beamprofiler/docs/usage.rst

       Customized 2D heat map plot for the pdd lab_beam.xls

    See the difference?
-The intensity axis was set to ``2500``, and the cross-section point was set to ``20 mm`` on both x- and y-axis.
+The intensity axis was set to ``2500``, the cross-section point was set to ``20 mm`` on both x- and y-axis, and a reference rectangle of size ``20×25 mm²`` was added with a zero offset relative to the center of the beam.
 The image file format was not changed.

    .. hint::
       Modify the default ``kwargs`` to see the 2D heat map cross-section in a location other than the beam center.